Mathuv/guides-django/series_1/part_04.md

-# Starter 4
+# Part 4

-We left off `starter_3` with a starter project template that could be configured in a more manageable way.
+We left off `Part 3` with a starter project template that could be configured in a more manageable way.
 This starter will introduce cookiecutter into the equation and show you how you can create robust and complex templates that will be configured through one interactive terminal session.

 # HOUSEKEEPING

 Cookiecutter is a commandline tool that creates completley configured projects from cookiecutters.
 Now, before you can use this tool you have to do a little setup.
-Because we are familiar with our current starter setup, we will make the `starter_3` project a cookiecutter.
+Because we are familiar with our current starter setup, we will make the `Part 3` project a cookiecutter.

 The first thing we need to do is install cookiecutter.